sderosiaux/golb/pages/2018-06-15-parser-with-state-monad/index.md

 A quick note on inversible parsers because it's quite powerful.

-When you parse a language, you provide the parser some input.
+When we parse a language, we provide the parser some input.
 It matches and converts the input into some objects in-memory.
-What if you want to serialize the result back into to JSON or to the original format (altered, optimized maybe) for instance?
-You need to write the _inverse_ operation of the parsing, the serialization.
+What if we want to serialize the result back into to JSON or to the original format (altered, optimized maybe) for instance?
+We need to write the _inverse_ operation of the parsing, the serialization.

 Inversible parsers kill two birds with one stone, and ensure the isomorphism of both forms.